ArcticMC/Scenarios/descriptions.md

-Current Arctic Scenario list with Description (As of March 9th, 2021) Completed At the Moment, made by zac083.
+Current Arctic Scenario list with Description (As of May 27th, 2021) Completed At the Moment, made by zac083.
 His Discord zac083#1977:

 # REFERENCES